haiwera-silk-cd/magento-devdocs/guides/v2.2/release-notes/release-candidate/component-status.md

 **Last Updated:** November 7, 2017

-This page shows the status of each component for the Magento 2.2.x release and is intended to show you the readiness of different components.
+This page shows the status of each component for the Magento 2.2.x release and is intended to show you the readiness of different 组件.

 Each status color indicates the severity and amount of 2.2-related issues for a particular component.